 Asheville-Buncombe Technical Community College facilitates the transfer of credit to other institutions.
-The Associate in Arts, Associate in Engineering, Associate in Fine Arts in Visual Arts, and Associate in Science degree programs are designed for students to transfer to senior institutions at or near the junior level.
+The Associate in Arts, Associate in Engineering, Associate in Fine Arts in Visual Arts, Associate in Science, Associate in Arts in Teacher Preparation, and Associate in Science in Teacher Preparation degree programs are designed for students to transfer to senior institutions at or near the junior level.
 College transfer courses identified as satisfying the North Carolina Comprehensive Articulation Agreement (CAA) and passed with a grade of "C" or better will transfer to University of North Carolina system institutions and to participating private universities and colleges.